 - Absorbing the delivery fee, rather than it going to the driver, without clear, written notification to the customer that the delivery fee is separate from gratuity (In New York and Massachusetts this fee must be paid to the delivery driver by law)

-Are you a delivery driver who uses their personal vehicle and have been inadequately reimbursed for the vehicle expenses incurred as a result of your employment?
+Are you a pizza or other delivery driver who uses their personal vehicle and have been inadequately reimbursed for the vehicle expenses incurred as a result of your employment?

 If so, we would like to speak with you.
 Please complete the contact form on this page, send us an email at email@example.com, or give us a call at (202) 470-3520 for more information.